QEHS-Networking/WireGuard-on-RPi/README.md

 **Purpose**: introduction to Cyber Security (Home-based or small networks) using industry-level Linux based encryption for IP Devices within a LAN and device encryptions (VPN-like) for outside a LAN-Router
 - Use a Raspberry Pi to create encryption device for router, interior-host, and exterior-device (Cell Phone) communication (i.e. monitoring cameras using IP Addresses)
 - Use a Raspberry Pi to create a home-based VPN to encrypt and re-route data communication in questionable environments
-- CATUION: these lessons are meant for education purposes and not completely secure solutions
+- CAUTION: these lessons are meant for education purposes and not completely secure solutions

 Note: this project introduces students to all concepts and ideas for <a href="http://www.nait.ca/program_home_78547.htm">NAIT's BAIST Program</a>
 - NAIT Supports Secondary Teacher Education in IT Services